“If we can share our story with someone who responds with empathy and understanding, shame can’t survive.”Brené Brown

 - Trauma Focused Cognitive Behavioral Therapy (TF-CBT)

-Kelly’s clinical work with foster/adoptive children incorporates the foster parent(s) they are currently living with, their adoptive parent(s) and/or previous parental figures that have been involved in their lives.
-Helping a foster/adoptive child heal from these previous traumas involves a team approach and parenting from a therapeutic perspective with attuned, playful, relationally healthy and committed parent(s).
+Kelly’s clinical work with foster/adoptive children incorporates the foster/adoptive parent(s) they are currently living with.
+Helping a foster/adoptive child heal from these previous traumas requires a team approach.
+Parenting these kiddos requires parenting from a therapeutic perspective with attuned, playful, patient, relationally healthy and committed parent(s).

-Ms. Smith’s clinical practice is full and she is unable to take on new ongoing clients.
-However, she is able to provide clinical assessment and/or consultation.
-In particular, Ms. Smith has extensive experience providing consultation to schools, court systems, child advocates, and therapists.
+Currently, Kelly’s clinical practice is full and she is unable to take on new ongoing clients.
+However, she is fully engaged in offering comprehensive assessments and consultation through a virtual platform.
+In particular, she has extensive experience providing consultation to schools, court systems, child advocates, therapist and families (pre- and post-adoption).